Fort Saginaw Mall, Saginaw, MI

 Redevelopment

-Once, while surfing the Internet looking for any more information on this mall, I found a page announcing that, in 2001, the mall was to have been demolished (save for Kmart and the Save*A*Lot building) and replaced with a strip mall and gas station.
-I don't know why these plans never came to fruition, but I do know that the plans referred to the property as "Fort Saginaw Shopping Center" -- a fairly recent sign next to the Burger King identifies the vacant property as such.
+Once, while surfing the Internet looking for any more information on this mall, I found a page announcing that, in 2001, the mall was to have been demolished save for Kmart and the Save*A*Lot building and replaced with a strip mall and gas station.
+I don't know why these plans never came to fruition, but I do know that the plans referred to the property as "Fort Saginaw Shopping Center", and a fairly recent sign next to the Burger King identifies the vacant property as such.
+In 2006, Walmart was looking to build a store in the Frankenmuth area.
+Frankenmuth turned them down, but Buena Vista Township offered the site of Fort Saginaw Mall, and Wal-Mart declined.
+This was a good call in my opinion, since Saginaw already has two Wal-Mart Supercenters.

 In late 2007, the charter township that the mall's located in tried to buy the property from Cafaro, the Ohio-based company that owns the vacant property.
 Cafaro apparently refused to sell, announcing that they had plans to redevelop as well.
-As of April 2008, however, the township has successfully acquired the property, and demolition will begin sometime later this year.
+The township bought the property in April, and demolition was to have started sometime in 2008.
+It finally began in November 2009.

 Former tenants